volta1234/phase-3-sql-setting-up-sqlite/README.md

 sqlite>
 ```

-If you have the directory you're working in open in your code editor, you should
-also see the new file in your file tree.

 You are now looking at the sqlite prompt and can now run SQL statements and
 commands.
 Let's create a database table called "test_table":